Grievance Regarding Smart Meter Installation in Mirzapur

 What the Goa Precedent Means for Mirzapur

 The “Goa Model” of smart meter implementation failed due to a lack of transparency and poor technical execution—the exact issues now surfacing in Mirzapur.
-The fact that the Chief Minister’s Secretariat (Joint Secretary Arvind Mohan) is now handling this grievance suggests that the state can no longer ignore the “blacklisted” tag.
+The fact that the Chief Minister’s Secretariat (Joint Secretary Arvind Mohan) is now handling this grievance suggests that the state can no longer ignore the “blocklisted” tag.
+(Grievance Regarding Smart Meter Installation)

 Key Questions for the CM Secretariat: